stevenleung2018/digital-cv/docs/Text Resume of Steven Leung.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
-# STEVEN LEUNG, MASTER OF DATA SCIENCE, PMP
+# STEVEN LEUNG, Master of Data Science, PMP
-- steven.leung@alumni.ucla.edu, Mobile: 604-499-3173, [LinkedIn](www.linkedin.com/in/stevenleung08), [GitHub]( stevenleung2018.github.io)
+- steven.leung@alumni.ucla.edu, Mobile: 604-499-3173, [LinkedIn](www.linkedin.com/in/stevenleung08), [GitHub](stevenleung2018.github.io)

 ## HIGHLIGHTS OF PROFILE
-- 6 months of experience (PC-02) as Wildlife Application Specialist at Canadian Wildlife Service, ECCC.
+- 6 months of experience as Wildlife Application Specialist at Canadian Wildlife Service, ECCC.
 - Classification:
   - Currently PC-02
-  - Qualified in pool for EC-03 with Public Health Agency of Canada (PHAC)
+  - Qualified in a pool for EC-03 with Public Health Agency of Canada (PHAC)
-  - Qualified in pool for IT-02 with Shared Services Canada (SSC)
+  - Qualified in a pool for IT-02 with Shared Services Canada (SSC)
 - Security: Reliability
 - 10 years of experience as a technical consultant/project manager (with various companies)
 - 4+ years of data & analytics client-facing consultancy experience